In the ‘new reality’ that will follow COVID-19, sustainability will be the mantra, Are banks ready?

 Commercial banks are also creating new products and testing new models.
 For example, UK firm, Britvic, recently refinanced its GBP400 million (US$520 million) loan facility with several commercial banks through a sustainability-linked deal that offers the company lower rates if they meet their various ESG targets4.
 It is certainly not the first loan to be linked to sustainability criteria.
 And all signs suggest it will not be the last.

-Interestingly, the leading banks also seem to recognise that this is an issue that requires industry-wide (indeed, financial system-wide) collaboration and response.
-And they are working with a range of organisations to progress key aspects.
+Interestingly, the leading banks also seem to recognize that this is an issue that requires industry-wide (indeed, financial system-wide) collaboration and response.
+And they are working with a range of organizations to progress key aspects.
 A third of the largest banks globally have signed up to the Principles for Responsible Banking.
 Many are participating in regulatory discussions around taxonomy and green finance.

 Supervisors and regulators, in turn, are also working collaboratively in groups.
 The Network for Greening the Financial System (NGFS), a group of central banks and supervisors, was created to share best practices around key systemic challenges (such as integrating climate-related risks into financial stability monitoring and micro-supervision).